mohsinalimat/ContainerScrollViewController/README.md

 1. Subclass `ContainerScrollViewController`.

-2. In Interface Builder, create a new view controller and set its class your  `ContainerScrollViewController` subclass.
+2. In Interface Builder, create a new view controller and set its class to your  `ContainerScrollViewController` subclass.

 3. In the outline view, delete the new view controller's view.